Cancer Research UK logo.

 • you need to have the drug in a very slow, controlled way

-• you need to have fluids through a drip for a few hours before or after the particular drug you’re having
+• you need to have fluids through a drip for a few hours before or after the chemotherapy drug you’re having

-• your doctor wants you to be monitored during the treatment, in case you have a reaction to the drug
+• your doctor wants you to be monitored during the treatment, in case you have a reaction to the chemotherapy

 • you need to have the drug a number of times a day for a couple of days in a row

-In some cases, you might have the first treatment in hospital but can then have the rest of your treatment in the chemotherapy day unit or the ambulatory clinic, if everything goes well.
+In some cases, you might have the first treatment in hospital.
+You can have the rest of your treatment in the chemotherapy day unit or the ambulatory clinic, if everything goes well.

-You'll be at risk of picking up infections for a few weeks after treatment.
+You'll be at risk of getting an infection for a few weeks after treatment.
 You need to be in hospital, so infections can be picked up and treated quickly.

 Where to get information about your chemotherapy

-Your doctor, pharmacist, chemotherapy nurse or clinical nurse specialist should explain exactly what your treatment involves before it starts.
+Your healthcare team should explain exactly what your treatment involves before it starts.

 Ask them if there is anything about your treatment that is not clear to you.
 You can also ask them for any written information about the drugs you're taking.